Sweden’s southernmost point

 Bus

 Skånetrafiken bus number 190, which operates between Trelleborg Central Station and Ystad, stops at Smygehuk.
-You can get off at the Hamnen bus stop.
 During the summer season, the red London bus named “Palmbussen” offers free daily rides between Trelleborg and Smygehuk, with stops at Dalabadet and Gislöv’s harbour.